oxylabs/scrape-google-python/README.md

 1. Install required Python libraries
 To follow this guide on scraping Google search results, you’ll need the following:

-- Credentials for Oxylabs' [SERP Scraper API](https://oxylabs.io/products/scraper-api/serp) – you can get a 7-day free trial;
+- Credentials for Oxylabs' [SERP Scraper API](https://oxylabs.io/products/scraper-api/serp) – you can get a 7-day free trial by registering on the [dashboard](https://dashboard.oxylabs.io/);
 - Python;
 - Requests library.